schneiderfelipe/HTM.jl/README.md

 ## Usage

-See the documentation for more.
+See the documentation for more (I hope you like pineapples).

 ## Project status

 HTM.jl is a small (<300 lines of code) open-source Julia project.
+It was once called JSX.jl.
 Its main goal is to create a fully-featured, backend-agnostic alternative to the `@html_str` macro.
 We also want `@md_str`-like string interpolations, JSX-like syntax, and full